Four days of music in-between a lot of lilo floating

 Dock Road | V&A Waterfront | Cape Town | +27 (0)21 418 3823

 Shimansky Diamond Tour

 Did you know that diamond cutting and polishing is the second oldest trade in the world?
-Discover the world of diamonds and tanzanites at Shimansky's Diamond Tour at the Cape Town Diamond Museum where visitors can oversee the manufacturing process.
+Discover the world of diamonds and tanzanites at Shimansky's Diamond Tour at the Cape Town Diamond Museum, where visitors can oversee the manufacturing process.
 Shimansky offers tours and workshops, exploring both ancient and modern diamond cutting techniques and the history of diamonds.
-Visit their wine and coffee bars and be sure to browse signature collections such as, ‘My Girl’.
-Entrance to the Shimansky jewellery showroom cost R50/p.
+Visit their wine and coffee bars and be sure to browse signature collections such as "My Girl" and the new Southern Cross collection.